harrymkt/hguinav/demo/content/docs/shortcodes/tab.md

 ---
 # Tab Shortcode
 This shortcode allows you to create a tab panel.
 It is to be used with the `tabcontent` shortcode.
+These shortcodes require the JavaScript usage to be enabled.

 ## Tab Shortcode (tab.html)
 Always use `<` and `>` signs for this shortcode.
 - `name`(string) required: The name of the tab.